 * * *

 This is post is part of our special series that will unpack the criteria we consider when evaluating manuscripts.
-Today is the first part of a two-part series on writing great dialogue.
+Today is the first part of a two-part series on writing great dialogue, and part two is available, here.
 Whether you are in the midst of writing, or have already received feedback from us, our hope is that this series will provide the insight you need to make your manuscript even better.
 View the full series here.

 In many ways, writing a compelling work of fiction comes with greater challenges than writing non-fiction.